New York City Marathon: History

-Paula Radcliffe, the victor of the women's division in the 2007 NYC Marathon.
+Mary Jepkosgei Keitany, the victor of the women's division in the 2018 NYC Marathon.

 Brainchild of George Spitz, the first New York City Marathon was held on September 13, 1970, organized by Fred Lebow and the then president of New York Road Runners, Vincent Chiappetta, with 127 competitors running several loops around the Park Drive of Central Park.
 Only about 100 spectators watched Gary Muhrcke win the race in 2:31:38.
 Only 55 runners crossed the finish line.

+That first marathon ignored the Amateur Athletic Union rules and allowed women in the event even if it meant that their scores would not be official.
+(Nina Kuscsik was the only woman to participate in that first marathon in 1970.
+She did not feel well and had to drop out without finishing.)
+For the second marathon in 1971 the AAU allowed women to participate if they started the race 10 minutes before, or 10 minutes after the men, or if they ran a separate but equal course.
+In 1972 Nina Kuscsik, Pat Barrett, Lynn Blackstone, Liz Franceschini, Cathy Miller, and Jane Muhrke protested the rule of the AAU, which as implemented by the marathon that year meant that women had to start running ten minutes before the men.
+The women protested by sitting down and waiting ten minutes while holding signs protesting the rule, before starting to run when the men started; they became known as the NYC Six due to their protest.
+Ten minutes were added to their times.
+The ten minute difference requirement was dropped later in 1972.

 Over the years, the marathon grew larger and larger.
 To celebrate the U.S. bicentennial in 1976, Ted Corbitt proposed that the race traverse all five boroughs.
 With the support of Manhattan Borough President Percy Sutton, the men convinced Mayor Abraham Beame and, eventually, race director Fred Lebow.
 The race was a huge success, and what was intended as a one-time celebration became the annual course.